 When it comes to the basic specs, this GPU has 11GB of the incredibly fast DDR6 memory and supports real-time ray tracing.
 As regards the ROG Strix in particular, it has three fans with Max-Contact technology and a 20% larger cooling surface compared to the previous generation, as well as two hybrid-controlled fan headers.
 Last but not least, it can support up to four monitors!

-The GPU runs quietly most of the time, or rather, at light loads, the fans are set up to work at full capacity only with more demanding tasks.
+The GPU runs most of the time quietly, or rather, at light loads, the fans are set up to work at full capacity only with more demanding tasks.

 We’re sure there isn’t much we can tell you about the RTX 2080 Ti that you don’t already know.
 It’s painfully expensive, but it’s the absolute best GPU currently available.
 The only way to get better performance than this is to get two of them… and that’s only in certain games that support the NVLink, but this is not the place to talk about that.